An Efficient Stochastic Subgradient Method for the Global Placement Problem in Very Large-Scale Integration Circuits

 \section{Conclusion}

 In this paper, we take a new perspective to solve the placement problem and transform it into a neural net training problem.
 A nonsmooth optimization model for VLSI global placement is proposed, with half-perimeter wirelength minimization and cell overlap elimination as the primary objectives and constraints.
-A penalty function model is established as a loss function, which can be formulated as a deep neural network with only ReLU layers without gradient vanishing and exploding issues.
-A stochastic subgradient method with operator splitting is proposed to solve the unconstrained nonsmooth optimization problem, and several optimization acceleration techniques are adopted to accelerate the convergence.
-Numerical experiments show that our model can effectively reduce HPWL and cell overlap on medium-scale data sets, and the obtained high-quality solutions can provide references for other imprecise algorithms.
-The current implementation of the proposed algorithm has some shortcomings in processing speed compared with other methods, its efficiency needs to be further improved for large-scale placement problems, which will be the focus of future research.
+A penalty function model is established as a loss function, which can be formulated as a deep neural network with only ReLU layers, without gradient vanishing and exploding issues.
+A stochastic subgradient method with operator splitting is proposed to solve the unconstrained nonsmooth optimization problem, and several optimization acceleration techniques are adopted to accelerate convergence.
+In addition, we provide a theoretical convergence analysis of the proposed algorithm, which guarantees its reliability for large-scale optimization.
+Numerical experiments on medium-scale GSRC benchmarks demonstrate that our model can effectively reduce HPWL and cell overlap, and the high-quality solutions obtained provide references for other imprecise algorithms.
+Moreover, large-scale experiments on ISPD2005 benchmarks show that our method achieves wirelength performance comparable to state-of-the-art tools with acceptable overlap.
+However, the current implementation is slower due to the lack of GPU acceleration and explicit density optimization.
+Improving efficiency and scalability will be the focus of future research.